ericdnbn/cnn-image-classifier-melanoma/README.md

   <img src='images/class_examples.png' width=550 height=150 />
 </p>

 If a diagnosis is uncertain, more clinical tests may be performed.
-These include blood tests, allergy tests, and skin or wound swabs for microbiological investigations.
+These include blood tests, allergy tests, and skin swabs.
 At this point, if a lesion is suspected to be malignant, or the diagnosis is still uncertain, the specific type of lesion is determined by analyzing a biopsy under a microscope.

 <p align="center">
   <img src='images/biopsy.jpeg' width=400 height=200 />